Cyrille Adoula: Attempted post-secession reconciliation and communist rebellion

-Later life and career
+Later life, 1965-1978

-In a New Year's message at the beginning of 1965, Prime Minister Tshombe, Adoula's replacement, rejected conciliation with the rebels and called for their total defeat.
+In a New Year's message at the beginning of 1965, Prime Minister Moise Tshombe, Adoula's replacement, rejected conciliation with the rebels and called for their total defeat.
 Adoula dissented and put forth his own "African Plan" for the Congo in the weekly Jeune Afrique.
 He insisted that any long term solution for peace and stability required input from rebel leaders, emphasizing that since their defeat would require the use of European mercenaries, acting to suppress them would only increase the Congo's reliance on external forces.
 He also accused Tshombe of antagonizing opposition and called for the creation of a transitional government to oversee a settlement without him.
 Tshombe responded by blaming the conflict on Adoula, accusing him of weakening the central government and Balkanising the country by dividing the six original provinces into 22 new ones.

-Adoula returned to the Congo following Mobutu's seizure of power in November 1965.
-He was accommodating of Mobutu's new regime and served as the Congolese ambassador to the United States and Belgium.
+In November 1965, Adoula returned to the Congo after Mobutu had seized power.
+He was accommodating of Mobutu's new regime and served as the Congolese Ambassador to the United States and Ambassador to Belgium.
 In 1969 he became Foreign Minister.
 He fell ill in May 1970.
 Mobutu took charge of the portfolio and Adoula retired from politics.

+Personal life, beliefs and death

+Adoula was known for his anti-clerical and socialist beliefs.
+He publicly advocated for a non-Marxist form of socialism and was a staunch anti-communist.
+In a 1957 interview with Présence Africaine he stated:

-In 1978 he suffered a heart attack and went to Lausanne, Switzerland for treatment.
-He succumbed to an illness and died there on 24 May 1978.
+In 1978, Adoula suffered a heart attack and traveled to Lausanne, Switzerland, for treatment.
+He succumbed to his illness and died there on 24 May 1978.

-Beliefs

-Adoula was an anti-clerical and a socialist.
-He was well known publicly for his belief in socialism, but it was non-Marxist in nature; he was an anti-communist.
-In December 1957 he explained his beliefs to Présence Africaine:

-"Being a Socialist, I am for the transformation of the present society into one benefiting the entire collectivity.
-And for this, I conceive the collectivization of the means of production and the lower echelon workers of the latter.
-In order to attain this goal, I only see one means: the struggle of the classes, the permanent class struggle until this result is obtained."
+Adoula's son, Antoine Pierre-Emmanuel Adoula Monga, professionally known as Doudou Adoula, was born on 23 July 1965 in Kinshasa.
+Doudou became a prominent figure in Congolese music.
+He joined the band Zaïko Langa Langa in 1988 as an atalaku (a type of hype man or lead singer) and contributed significantly to the group's success during a 35-year tenure.
+Doudou was known for his dynamic stage presence and was instrumental in popularizing several hits, including Ici ça va...
+Fungola motema and Jamais sans nous.
+He retired from active performance in 2023 due to health issues and died on 7 December 2024 in Brussels, Belgium, at the age of 59.

 Legacy

-In most written histories Adoula is portrayed as a weak, ineffective prime minister and a lackey of the United States government.
+In most written histories Adoula is described as a weak, ineffective prime minister and a lackey of the United States government.